Shiroechi/Litdex.Random/README.md

 # Warning

-For method that generate an arbitary byte array, like method `NextBytes` and `Fill`.
+For method that generate an arbitary byte array, using method `NextBytes` or `Fill`.

 ```C#
 var rng = new Xoroshiro128plus();
 var bytes = rng.NextBytes(10);
 ```

-Litdex generate the array using multiple `uint` or `ulong`, each `uint` or `ulong` will converted into byte array.
-When converted to byte array, Litdex order the byte based on Little Endian.
+Litdex.Random generate the array using multiple `uint` or `ulong`, each `uint` or `ulong` will converted into byte array.
+When converted to byte array, Litdex.Random order the byte based on Little Endian.
 Then each converted byte array will be concated with other byte array.

 # Contribute

-Feel free to open new [issue](https://github.com/Shiroechi/Litdex.Security.RNG/issues/new) or [PR](https://github.com/Shiroechi/Litdex.Security.RNG/pulls).
+Feel free to open new [issue](https://github.com/Shiroechi/Litdex.Random/issues) or [PR](https://github.com/Shiroechi/Litdex.Random/pulls).

 # Donation